maxxk/programming-languages/presentations/03-Specification-Syntax.md

 # Syntax
-Syntax of a programming language is concerned with the form of programs: how expressions, commands, declarations and other constructs must be arranged to make a well-formed program.
+Syntax of a programming language is concerned with the form of programs: how expressions, commands, declarations and other constructs must be arranged to compose a well-formed program.

 <span class="small">Definition from D. Watt — Programming Language Design Concepts</span>